 |Size propane in a tank (assumes 1/3 full)||Maximum continuous BTU/hr at degrees F|

-If a propane tank cannot vaporize fuel fast enough, the generator will begin to run lean, eventually overheat and shutdown.
+If a propane tank cannot vaporize fuel fast enough, the generator will begin to run lean, eventually overheat, and shut down.
 The vaporization rate depends on the tank temperature, which drops as fuel is withdrawn.
-For the above cited 45 KW generator called to duty after a sever winter storm, the tank would need to vaporize: 45KW x 2 HP = 90 HP.
+For the above-cited 45 KW generator called to duty after a severe winter storm, the tank would need to vaporize: 45KW x 2 HP = 90 HP.
 90 HP x 10,000 BTU/hr = 900,000 btu/hr.
-A 500 gallon tank is too small for that size generator.
+A 500-gallon tank is too small for that size generator.

 As the tank temperature drops a propane tank can develop frost on the outside of the tank, even on a hot summer day, which compounds the problem.

-The correct size tank for a 45 KW generator is a 1000 gallons.
-This can also be two five hundred gallon tanks connected in parallel via a high pressure line.
+The correct size tank for a 45 KW generator is 1000 gallons.
+This can also be two five-hundred-gallon tanks connected in parallel via a high-pressure line.

 Also note, the generator’s radiator is facing the tanks so that when the unit is running, hot air is blowing on the tanks, warming them up.
 This particular generator is about 25 years old, which is why it looks a little worn.
 It still carries the load and mechanically is in sound condition.

-Most propane fuel systems have two regulators; one high pressure regulator on the tank, which takes the variable tank pressure and steps it down to about 10 PSI, and the vaporizor which steps the pressure down to a few ounces per square inch (or inches water column) and adds air creating propane gas for the generator to burn.
+Most propane fuel systems have two regulators; one high-pressure regulator on the tank, which takes the variable tank pressure and steps it down to about 10 PSI, and the vaporizer which steps the pressure down to a few ounces per square inch (or inches of water column) and adds air creating propane gas for the generator to burn.

-Fuel piping is also a concern, if the low pressure lines are not large enough to handle the required BTU, the generator will run lean, creating the same problems of an improperly sized tank.
+Fuel piping is also a concern, if the low-pressure lines are not large enough to handle the required BTU, the generator will run lean, creating the same problems as an improperly sized tank.
 Different piping has different capacities, see the following charts: